Should we go back?

-- Working from home reduces the chances of contracting the potentially fatal virus from other people
+- Working from home reduces the chances of contracting the potentially fatal virus from other people.

-- A personal space for work to be customised to your taste and style
+- A personal space for work to be customised to your taste and style.

-- Flexible working hours and breaks
+- Time benefits like flexible working hours and breaks.

-- No requirement to be in office dress all the time (as long as you remain dressed for video call, mind)
+- No requirement to be in office dress all the time (as long as you remain dressed for video call, mind).

 Remote working: employee cons

 - Irregular availability of your work team because people are on different break times.

-- Communication methods such as video chat and instant messaging can be highly disruptive
+- Communication methods such as video chat and instant messaging can be highly disruptive because of technical errors.

-- Home pressures may encroach on working time
+- Home pressures may encroach on working time.

-- No purpose-built area for work, leading to it leaking into your home life
+- No purpose-built area for work, leading to it leaking into your home life.

-- The potentially expensive cost to adapt your work processes to allow you to work remotely
+- The potentially expensive cost to adapt your work processes to allow you to work remotely.

 As you can see, some people can adapt faster to new ways of working.
 The overall question is; once all the effort has been put into this potentially temporary solution, should we reverse from this direction and go back to the old ways?